Monogamy has changed in the 21st Century and couples need to define what monogamy means for them.

 Or maybe you have someone on the side where you have a whole parallel marriage.
 You have a whole emotional, sexual, spiritual connection to, maybe even children, but you never share it with your partner.
 Or maybe you have an open marriage and you’re “allowed” to do whatever you want, but there’s that one person that you have coffee with that you don’t tell anyone else and your open marriage about.

-There’s a lot of ways to cheat, and in The New Monogamy, there’s ways to ask each other questions about all of those phases on the continuum and what each of you want.
+There’s a lot of ways to cheat, and in The New Monogamy, there are ways to ask each other questions about all of those phases on the continuum and what each of you want.
 What each of you desires in those phases.
 Do you want to share things in your fantasy life?
 Do you want to tell each other every time you masturbate?
 Is it okay to have an outside partner as long as you don’t have intercourse?
-Those questions in the book just begin an open dialog about how to define your monogamy and what works for you.
+Those questions in the book just begin an open dialogue about how to define your monogamy and what works for you.
 Whether you’ve had an affair or not, I think it’s important to continue to look at your monogamy and what you want from your relationship.

 Clinton Power: Yeah, I love that in your book, Tammy, that you really open … well, you help people start the conversations, and they’re very honest and direct conversations that couples need to have with each other.
 I can understand it’s easy in a relationship to get to a point where you just forget to have those honest, direct conversations, but they can be so incredibly liberating and exciting when you start to open up in that very honest way.
 Let’s talk about erotic recovery.
 Can you share with the audience what that is?
 You touched on this in your book as well.